 At the age of 15, I knew that acting wasn’t my cup of moviemaking tea.
 And I don’t have the temperament for managing large groups of people or instructing actors on how to perform their roles.

 I did love writing, though.
 I’ve had a love affair with the written word since before I first kissed a girl.
-I was reading before I was four years old; I kissed my first girlfriend – on the lips, at that! – at the age of nine.
+I was reading before I was four years old; I kissed my second girlfriend – on the lips, at that! – at the age of nine.
 I started writing stories to amuse myself and impress my teachers not long after I learned the joys of kissing…but I was reading way before then.

 Anyway, back to my conversation with Mom….

 Mom and I were sitting in the kitchen of our then new townhouse; Mom was smoking a Pall Mall Gold as she had her morning cup of coffee, and I was having my usual breakfast: scrambled eggs and toast that I had made myself, and a cup of coffee that Mom had brewed for me.